arthurmco/familyline-testbed/docs/network_protocol.md

 ## How does it work?

-	In Tribalia, UDP messages sends commands from the client to the server, or vice-versa, in binary format.
+	In Familyline, UDP messages sends commands from the client to the server, or vice-versa, in binary format.

 The client waits for a certain amount of time (called a turn, 16ms by default)